tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

     * Can be erased and reprogrammed many times.
     * Data is retained even when no power is present.
     * Erasure and reprogramming can be done in several ways:
-    * Non-volatile memory : EPROM and PROM
+    * Non-volatile memory : **EPROM and PROM**
-        * EPROM: Erasable Programmable ROM, is erased by UV light, and programmed by electrical signals.
+        * **EPROM**: Erasable Programmable ROM, is erased by UV light, and programmed by electrical signals.
-        * EEROM: Electrically Erasable ROM, erased by an electrical signal, programmed by an electrical signal.
+        * **EEROM**: Electrically Erasable ROM, erased by an electrical signal, programmed by an electrical signal.
-        * EAROM: Electrically Alterable ROM, is reprogrammable by electrical signals.
+        * **EAROM**: Electrically Alterable ROM, is reprogrammable by electrical signals.
-        * Flash Memory: A variation of EEROM, has large capacity, cheap, relatively fast to read and write data.
+        * **Flash Memory**: A variation of EEROM, has large capacity, cheap, relatively fast to read and write data.
             * it is removable, non-volatile

 ### Questions: